TSL-CPP-IPR/ePIC2D_mcc/README.md

 # Electrostatic 2D-3V Particle-in-Cell (PIC) Code

 This repository contains an electrostatic 2D-3V Particle-in-Cell (PIC) code.
-The code is in development stage and README incomplete.
+The code is in development stage and README is incomplete.